The Kiwi properties unsold on Trade Me for more than 10 years

 Imagine trying to sell your property for more than a decade.

-There are five properties - a mix of house and bare land - scattered throughout New Zealand that have been for sale on Trade Me for 10 years.
+There are five properties - a mix of houses and bare land - scattered throughout New Zealand that have been for sale on Trade Me for 10 years.

-The oldest listing on the property section of the website is a two-bedroom property in Fielding dubbed "(Friendly) Feilding" that was listed on Trade Me for sale in September 2007.
+The oldest listing on the property section of the website is a two-bedroom property in Feilding dubbed "(Friendly) Feilding" that was listed on Trade Me for sale in September 2007.

 The Lethbridge St property has an asking price of $465,000 - more than double its current capital valuation of $200,000 - and had been the owner's home for 36 years.